 Global markets took a sharp downturn on Monday, January 27 as investors grew increasingly anxious about the swift spread of the coronavirus beyond China.
 The Dow Jones industrial average plunged 454 points or about 1.6 percent.
 The Standard & Poor’s 500 and Nasdaq indexes were also down 1.6 percent and 1.9 percent, respectively.

 How serious is the threat?

-People who are carrying the virus but not showing symptoms may still be able to infect others, according to China’s National Health Commission.
-From observations, the virus is capable of transmission even during the incubation period of 1 to 14 days.
-Such asymptomatic transmissions would make the disease much more difficult to control as compared to the severe acute respiratory syndrome (SARS), a virus that was not contagious during incubation but still killed more than 600 people across Mainland China and Hong Kong along with more than 100 other people around the world in 2002-2003.
+People who are carrying the coronavirus but not showing symptoms may still be able to infect others, according to China’s National Health Commission.
+From observations, the coronavirus is capable of transmission even during the incubation period of 1 to 14 days.
+Such asymptomatic transmissions would make the disease much more difficult to control as compared to severe acute respiratory syndrome (SARS), a virus that was not contagious during incubation but still killed more than 600 people across Mainland China and Hong Kong along with more than 100 other people around the world in 2002-2003.

-U.S. health officials criticized Chinese authorities for not inviting the U.S. and other international investigative agencies to join them in researching the new virus.
+U.S. health officials criticized Chinese authorities for not inviting the U.S. and other international investigative agencies to join them in researching the new coronavirus.
 While China has been more transparent than it was during the 2003 SARS outbreak, U.S. officials are still getting their information through press briefings rather than from direct transfer of scientific data, said Anthony S. Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases.